 If you have diverticulitis, you may suffer from severe abdominal pain or find blood in your stool, although you may not have any symptoms at all.
-At Sahai Surgical Specialists in Chandler, Arizona, Aalok Sahai, MD, and Rohit K. Sahai, MD, diagnose and treat diverticulitis with expert minimally invasive surgeries.
+At Sahai Surgical Specialists in Chandler, and San Tan Valley, Arizona, Aalok Sahai, MD, and Rohit K. Sahai, MD, diagnose and treat diverticulitis with expert minimally invasive surgeries.
 Call Sahai Surgical Specialists or make an appointment online today.

 As you age, the tissues in your body, including your intestinal muscles, can weaken.
 This weakness can lead to small pouches, known as diverticula, forming in your intestinal walls.
 When partially digested food gets stuck in these patches, it can lead to an infection known as diverticulitis.

 Diverticulitis occurs most often in the lower part of your large intestine.
 Some of the most common symptoms of diverticulitis include:

 You may also notice that your bowel movements change in frequency and consistency.
 However, you may not have any symptoms at all during the early stages of the disease.

 The doctors at Sahai Surgical Specialists either diagnose diverticulitis during a routine exam or while testing to identify the cause of your symptoms.
 The doctors use a variety of diagnostic tools to diagnose diverticulitis including:

 Your doctor may also perform other tests such as pregnancy and liver function tests to rule out other conditions that can cause similar symptoms.

 The doctors at Sahai Surgical Specialists offer customized treatments for diverticulitis, depending on your symptoms and the severity of your condition.
 For example, if your diverticulitis is mild, your doctor may prescribe an antibiotic and a temporary liquid diet to rid your body of the infection and help your intestinal tract heal.